jy-ko/rails-homes/README.md

 - A user ( without an account ) can view all the listings, search them by name, address and filter them by the number of bedrooms.
 - A user with an account can create a listing ( later to be only available for premium or verified users )
 - A user can create an account and edit own account
-- A user can edit his/her own listing
+- A user can edit their own listing

 ## Deployment